-Generation Citizen New York City is looking for an exceptional young professional to join our team as New York City Program Associate.
-The Program Associate will recruit, train and manage college student volunteers, and work directly, teachers and youth to support action civics programming in New York City classrooms.
+Generation Citizen (GC) NYC is looking for an exceptional early career professional to join our team as a NYC Program Associate.
+The Program Associate is responsible for the recruitment, training, coordination, and coaching of college student volunteers and will work directly with volunteers as well as teachers, youth, and GC’s program team to support Action Civics programming in New York City classrooms.

 About Generation Citizen

-The Program Associate is responsible for coordinating GC’s action civics programming in middle and high schools.
-The Program Associate manages college volunteer recruitment and leadership development, as well as oversight of program quality and classroom evaluations.
-The Program Associate will report directly to the New York City Program Manager and works closely with other New York Program Associates, a New York City Operations Associate, the New York City Executive Director, the National Director of Programming, and other organizational staff.
+The Program Associate is part of a team responsible for managing GC’s Action Civics programming in local middle and high schools.
+The Program Associate oversees college volunteer recruitment and leads the development, mentorship, and management of their volunteer cohort.
+They also collaborate with their local team in the oversight of program quality and stewardship of relationships with partners in schools and the community.
+The Program Associate will report directly to the Program Manager and will work closely with Program Associates in other sites around the country, the Executive Director, the National Director of Programming, and other organizational staff.

-Develop College Student Talent and Oversee College Partnerships to ensure that GC cultivates a committed, engaged and highly effective cohort of college volunteers and program alumni across NYC:
+Develop College Student Talent and Oversee College Partnerships to ensure that GC cultivates a committed, engaged and highly effective cohort of college volunteers and program alumni:

 - Cultivate student pipelines and drive recruitment action plans on each partner college campus

-- Plan and facilitate training for college Democracy Coach volunteers each semester, and provide intensive ongoing coaching in GC’s action civics curriculum and advocacy framework
+- Plan and facilitate training for college Democracy Coach volunteers each semester, and provide intensive ongoing coaching of volunteers on GC’s Action Civics curriculum and advocacy frameworks

-- Conduct regular classroom observations to give constructive feedback to Democracy Coaches
+- Conduct regular classroom observations to oversee program quality and provide assistance and constructive feedback to Democracy Coaches and classes

 - Track class and chapter progress rigorously and manage quality benchmarks and milestones